Patterson-Sullivan theory for Anosov subgroups

 \subsection{Acknowledgement}

-This project is a part of the first author's dissertation work.
+This project was a part of the first author's dissertation work at UC Davis.
 The second author was partly supported by the NSF grant DMS-16-04241.
-We are grateful to Olivier Glorieux for pointing out a mistake in the first example of Section \ref{sec:exPAR} and to Andr\'{e}s Sambarino for telling us about Ledrappier's work and related results.
+We are grateful to Olivier Glorieux and Hee Oh for pointing out some mistakes in a previous version of this paper and to Andr\'{e}s Sambarino for telling us about Ledrappier's work and related results.
+Finally, we are thankful to the anonymous referee for carefully reading our paper and making numerous suggestions to improve the text.